 In connection with the change in the method of determining the interest rate for the Reoffered Bonds, certain legal matters will be passed upon by Nixon Peabody LLP, New York, New York, Bond Counsel.
-Certain legal matters will be passed upon for the University by its Counsel, Orrick, Herrington & Sutcliffe LLP, New York, New York Certain legal matters will be passed upon for the Remarketing Agent by its Counsel, Hawkins Delafield & Wood LLP, New York, New York Certain legal matters will be passed upon for the Remarketing Agent by its Counsel, Hawkins Delafield & Wood LLP, New York, New York The Authority expects to deliver the Series 2002A2 Bonds in definitive form in New York, New York on their date of reoffering, on or about April 7, 2008.
-The Authority expects to deliver the Series 2005A Bonds in definitive form in New York, New York on their date of reoffering, on or about April 3, 2008.
+Certain legal matters will be passed upon for the University by its Counsel, Orrick, Herrington & Sutcliffe LLP, New York, New York.
+Certain legal matters will be passed upon for the Remarketing Agent by its Counsel, Hawkins Delafield & Wood LLP, New York, New York.
+Certain legal matters will be passed upon for the Remarketing Agent by its Counsel, Hawkins Delafield & Wood LLP, New York, New York.
+Certain legal matters will be passed upon for the Remarketing Agent by its Counsel, Hawkins Delafield & Wood LLP, New York, New York.
+Certain legal matters will be passed upon for the Bank by its Counsel, Sonnenschein Nath & Rosenthal LLP, New York, New York.
+The Authority expects to deliver the Reoffered Bonds in definitive form in New York, New York on their date of reoffering, on or about September 1, 2009.